 It's not the best, or the most practical, way to watch movies, but it's there if you want it.

-If you've got a Dolby Atmos speaker system or a good Dolby Atmos soundbar, you'll be able to get the three-dimensional surround sound format straight from Netflix... but only through an Xbox One or Xbox One S. This feature will be supported by LG's 2017 and 2018 OLED TVs as well.
+If you've got a Dolby Atmos speaker system or a good Dolby Atmos soundbar, you'll be able to get the three-dimensional surround sound format straight from Netflix... but only through select products, such as Xbox One or Xbox One S, Apple TV 4K, LG OLED TVs (2017 or newer), Vizio TVs (2018 or newer), Panasonic TVs (2019 or newer), Sony BRAVIA Android TVs (2018 or newer) and Toshiba TVs (2019 or newer).

 You'll also need to be on Netflix's Premium tier, with your streaming quality set to 'High' to experience Atmos.